AdaCore/spark2014/docs/ug/tutorial.rst

 .. note::

-   The proof results presented in this tutorial may slightly vary from the results you obtain on your machine, as the automatic prover may take more or less time to complete a proof depending on the platform and machine used.
+   The proof results presented in this tutorial may slightly vary from the results you obtain on your machine, as automatic provers may take more or less time to complete a proof depending on the platform and machine used.